USEPA/R-User-Group/README.md

 R-User-Group
 ============

-This repository is for code, documentation, presentations, etc. for the USEPA ORD R user group.
+This repository is for code, documentation, presentations, etc. for the USEPA ORD Python user group.
+Be sure you don't post anything here that needs clearing.

 If you would like to contribute to this repository please follow the guidelines in [CONTRIBUTING](CONTRIBUTING.md).

 This repository is released under the [Creative Commons Zero public domain dedication](LICENSE).